IbraTech04/DriveClonrPro/Readme.md

 9. Shared Drives Cloning
     As of right now, DriveClonrPro only supports cloning files from your personal Google Drive.
 At some point, I'd like to add support for Shared Drives as well - To fully honor the name "Clonr"

+10. Language Support
+    At some point I'd like to add support for languages other than English - Mostly as a challenge to myself but also to make DriveClonr more accessible to non-English speakers.